seamapi/docs/docs/device-guides/get-started-with-nuki-locks.md

 ## Overview

-Seam provides a universal API to connect and control many brands of locks.
+Seam provides a universal API to connect and control many brands of locks, including Nuki.
 This guide provides a rapid introduction to connecting and controlling your [Nuki](https://www.seam.co/manufacturers/nuki) locks using the Seam API.
 To learn more about other device brands supported by the Seam API, such as Yale, Schlage, and August, head over to our [integration page](https://www.seam.co/supported-devices-and-systems).

 &#x20;